ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 Activate checkbox "Use iobroker.pro" and enter below your login (email) and password for ioBroker.pro cloud.

-After that, when you connects via iobroker.pro you will see small icon on the top right corner for first 10 seconds if connection is via iobroker.pro cloud.
+After that, when you connect via iobroker.pro you will see the small icon in the top right corner for first 10 seconds if connection is via iobroker.pro cloud.

 ![iobroker.pro icon](img/iobroker.pro3.png)